Warning: This post talks about sexual abuse.

 Part of the reason why some sexually abused children become promiscuous is because we’re looking to add as much distance and experience as possible from the abuse.
 The more men I had sex with, the farther away the abuse was from my current reality.
 It was only later that I realized it was all the same.

 I lost my virginity when I was a teenager, although technically, I wasn’t a virgin.
 What do you call having sex later by choice when your real virginity was stolen by force?
 Anyway, I lost my “virginity” to a guy I had never met before and never talked to again.
-He was a friend of a friend and I don’t even remember his name now.
+I don’t even remember his name.
 At a party one night, this chap seemed to be up for it, so I figured why not.
-I really just wanted to have it done with.
+I really just wanted it done with.
 We were in a room with a few other people.
 It was far from ideal and it pisses me off now.
 My first real kiss and my first real fuck were only a few minutes apart.
 That’s messed up.

 A few days later, I went to the establishment where everyone at my school hung out in those days and on the ladies’ room wall was written, “WhateverHisNameWas is a lousy lay.”
 I don’t remember his name, but I remember that.
 I also remember nodding in mild agreement, even though I had nothing but nightmares for comparison.